What if the data protection technique that works perfectly for your database is exactly what's destroying your AI model's accuracy?

 You're probably thinking: "Can't I just use anonymization for AI workflows and avoid all this complexity?"

 That's exactly what 73% of teams try first.
 Then they discover the brutal trade-off: Anonymization that's actually effective removes so much information that AI analysis becomes pointless.
-Anonymization that preserves AI utility isn't actually anonymous; it is just poorly implemented pseudonymization.
+Anonymization that preserves AI utility isn't actually anonymous; it's just poorly implemented pseudonymization.

 Tokenization offers the pragmatic middle path: strong protection through separation, full utility through consistency, complete control through reversibility.